element-hq/element-android/docs/notifications.md

 These restrictions can be relaxed by requirering the app to be white listed from battery optimization.

-F-droid version will schedule alarms that will then trigger a Broadcast Receiver, that in turn will launch a Service (in the classic android way), and the reschedule an alarm for next time.
+F-Droid version will schedule alarms that will then trigger a Broadcast Receiver, that in turn will launch a Service (in the classic android way), and the reschedule an alarm for next time.

 Depending on the system status (or device make),  it is still possible that the app is not given enough time to launch the service, or that the radio is still turned off thus preventing the sync to success (that's why Alarms are not recommended for network related tasks).

-That is why on riotX Fdroid, the broadcast receiver will acquire a temporary WAKE_LOCK for several seconds (thus securing cpu/network), and launch the service in foreground.
+That is why on RiotX F-Droid, the broadcast receiver will acquire a temporary WAKE_LOCK for several seconds (thus securing cpu/network), and launch the service in foreground.
 The service performs the sync.

 Note that foreground services require to put a notification informing the user that the app is doing something even if not launched).